mabutalid/aws-cdk-python-ec2-sample/README.md

 3. dont forget pip install -r requirements.txt to install the dependecies

 ## Instructions given already when running the CDK init command

+This is a blank project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.